tinaaa071/Case-Study-ppt/slides.md

 <div class="flex flex-col h-full py-8 px-14">
   <div class="space-y-2">
-    <p class="text-xl font-black">Funnel Analysis (Course Application)</p>
+    <p class="text-xl font-black text-blue-400">Funnel Analysis (Course Application)</p>
     <p class="text-sm">
       Segmented analysis shows that the final completion rate for users who utilized the save progress feature was 90.2%, which is higher than that of users who did not use the feature.
-This indicates that the save progress function significantly enhances users’ willingness and experience in completing the registration process.
+This indicates that <span class="text-blue-300 underline underline-offset-4 ">the save-draft progress function significantly enhances users’ willingness and experience in completing the registration process</span>.
     </p>
   </div>
   <div class="mt-4">